matomo-org/matomo/plugins/ExampleLogTables/README.md

   hand first.
 This plugin ships no migration on purpose, because the versioning lesson belongs to `plugins/ExamplePlugin/Updates/`; yours needs one the first time you change your own schema, because a migration is the only thing that reaches an install that already has the old one.
-- **Nothing registers the tracking parameters.** `user_gender`, `user_group` and
+- **Nothing registers the tracking parameters.** `user_plan`, `user_account` and
-  `user_group_is_admin` are read straight out of the request.
+  `user_account_is_paying` are read straight out of the request.
 A plugin invents its own and documents them; there is no list to add them to.
 - **Your table and column names end up inside core's SQL, unquoted.** Nothing validates them.
-Core builds `SELECT MAX(<id column>)` for every declared log table while purging unused log actions and does not quote the column, so declaring an id column named after a reserved word breaks the whole site's raw-log purge with a syntax error — on a path no test in your plugin exercises.
-The column here is `group_name`, not `group`, for that reason, and both tables carry the plugin name so they cannot collide with the next core table called `log_custom`.
+Core builds `SELECT MAX(<id column>)` for every declared log table while purging unused log actions and does not quote the column, so declaring an id column named after a reserved word breaks the whole site's raw-log purge with a syntax error — on a path no test in your plugin exercises. `group`, `order`, `rank` and `key` are the ones that look like natural column names; neither name here is reserved, which is the point of picking names that never need checking.
+Both tables also carry the plugin name so they cannot collide with the next core table called `log_custom`.
 Declaring an id column at all enrols the table in that query and in the table lock the same purge step takes, so declare one because the table has one, not out of habit.
 The remaining schema rules — matching the width of a column you join on, and declaring a default for every column a partial write may omit — are visible in the DAOs